natepiano/obsidian_knife/readme.md

 Every .md page in your repo will also get added as a wikilink to back populate in case you haven't already linked them up.

-If you have the property "aliases" in your markdown frontmatter, they will also be created as links that can be backpopulated.
+If you have the property "aliases" in your markdown frontmatter, they will also be created as links that can be back-populated.
 For example, this is the frontmatter for a page named sugar.md

 ```
 ---